/etc/systemd/system/p2proxy.service

 Keypair / peer identity

-p2proxy persists its libp2p keypair to ~/.config/p2proxy/node_keypair.bin (or $StateDirectory/node_keypair.bin under systemd).
+p2proxy persists its libp2p keypair to node_keypair.bin in the working directory by default (override with keypair_path).
+Under systemd with StateDirectory=p2proxy, run the daemon from /var/lib/p2proxy or point keypair_path there.
 Deleting this file changes your peer ID; the daemon regenerates one on next start.
 You usually don’t need to touch this.

 Next